On the Impact of Control Signaling in RIS-Empowered Wireless Communications: Numerical Results and Discussion

 \subsection{Impact of the \glspl{cc} reliability}

-Fig.~\ref{fig:utility} shows the average utility~\eqref{eq:utility} as a function of the erroneous control probability $1 - p_\mathrm{cc}$, for $\tau = 60$ ms and for both kinds of \gls{cc}.
-The results of the transmission paradigms are in line with the one presented in Fig.~\ref{fig:goodput}.
+Fig.~\ref{fig:utility} demonstrates the average utility~\eqref{eq:utility} as a function of the erroneous control probability $1 - p_\mathrm{cc}$, for $\tau = 60$ ms and both kinds of \gls{cc}.
+The results of the transmission paradigms are in line with the ones presented in Fig.~\ref{fig:goodput}.
 The \gls{cc} reliability influences significantly the performance when $1 - p_\mathrm{cc} \le 0.05$, \emph{i.e.}, $p_\mathrm{cc} \le 0.95$.

-To consider a conservative case, we set a target reliability to be $\bar{p}_\mathrm{cc} = 0.99$, and we study the minimum average \glspl{snr} $\lambda_u$ and $\lambda_r$ providing such reliability following the control packet content given in Table~\ref{tab:params}.
+To consider a conservative case, we set a target reliability to be $\bar{p}_\mathrm{cc} = 0.99$, and we study the minimum average \glspl{snr} $\lambda_u$ and $\lambda_r$ providing such reliability, following the control packet content given in Table~\ref{tab:params}.
 Fig.~\ref{fig:reliability:a} shows the achieved $p_\mathrm{cc}$ for the \gls{obcc} as a function of $\lambda_u$ only, according to the assumption of error-free \gls{ris}-\gls{cc} in the \gls{obcc} case.
-With this kind of \gls{cc}, the probabilities of correct control achieved by \gls{oce} and \gls{bsw} have negligible differences, and a $\bar{\lambda}_u = 10.5$ dB is enough to provide the target correct control probability in both cases.
+With this kind of \gls{cc}, the probabilities of correct control achieved by \gls{oce} and \gls{bsw} have negligible differences, and $\bar{\lambda}_u = 10.5$ dB is enough to provide the target correct control probability in both cases.
 Fig.~\ref{fig:reliability:b} shows the $p_\mathrm{cc}$ as a heatmap function of $\lambda_r$ and $\lambda_u$ for the \gls{ibcc} case.
-Note that only the region of $\lambda_u$ and $\lambda_r$ providing at least the target $\bar{p}_\mathrm{cc}$ is colored, while the white part of the heatmap represents the \glspl{snr} values not satisfying the target reliability.
-The minimum value of $\lambda_r$ and $\lambda_u$ needed are also given in the figure.
-It is worth noting that the \gls{oce} needs higher \glspl{snr} than \gls{bsw} due to the higher information content of the control packet of the former.
-Finally, we remark that the performance provided by the \glspl{cc} should be accounted for \emph{simultaneously} to achieve the desired control reliability.
+Only the region satisfying the $p_\mathrm{cc} \ge 0.99$ is colored, and the minimum \glspl{snr} $\bar{\lambda}_r$ and $\bar{\lambda}_u$ needed are sketched.
+The \gls{oce} needs higher \glspl{snr} than \gls{bsw} due to the higher information content of the control packets of the former.
+In particular, the need to transmit the phase-shift of each \gls{ris} element in the \gls{oce} paradigm strongly impacts the overall reliability (see~\eqref{eq:bits:oce}).
+We remark that the performance provided by the \glspl{cc} should be satisfied \emph{simultaneously} to achieve the desired control reliability.